-I have read Martin Luther King’s sermon over this Christmas holiday and would like to share its contents as I think they may still be very inspiring and deeply bond to the present.
+I have read Martin Luther King’s sermon again during Christmas time and would like to share its contents as they may still be inspiring and deeply bond to the present.

 Before looking into that sermon, may I briefly outline the basic contest and almost his previous and more famous speech, given 4 years earlier in Washington.

 August 1963, “I have a dream…“

 “I have a dream that one day this nation will rise up and live out the true meaning of its creed: ‘We hold these truths to be self-evident; that all men are created equal.”

 (Read here the full speech “I have a dream…“)

 I was 14 at that time and didn’t know much about Martin Luther King, equal rights and political issues.
 Only some years later I started to be interested with the aims he was fighting for: nonviolence, social justice, peace, brotherhood.

 In those years amid students of colleges and universities grew the awareness that what happens faraway in Asia or Africa or in the ghettos of our cities, it happens to each of us, it is our matter too, it can’t be ignored.